Robustifying ML-powered Network Classifiers with PANTS: Motivation Limitations of Existing Work

 \subsection{Motivating use case}

 Consider a network operator that uses an ML-based traffic classifier to distinguish real-time applications (\eg online gaming).
 The operator uses this information to optimize routing: real-time applications use fast but low-bandwidth network paths.
-This is one of the multiple network management tasks for which network operators could use a ML-based traffic classifier (built with Multilayer Perceptron-MLP, Random Forest, Transformers~\cite{lin2022bert,Aneja2023iot, utmobile,sharma2023vca,iscxvpn2016}) and benefit from its ability to learn complex patterns directly from data.
+This is one of the multiple network management tasks for which network operators could use an ML-based traffic classifier (built with Multilayer Perceptron-MLP, Random Forest, Transformers~\cite{lin2022bert,Aneja2023iot, utmobile,sharma2023vca,iscxvpn2016}) and benefit from its ability to learn complex patterns directly from data.
 While highly useful, this \netApp exposes the network to various exploits.
 Two representative examples include attackers controlling \emph{(i)} the end hosts of the communication or \emph{(ii)} an in-network component.
 In the former case, a malicious (or simply ``rational'') application developer could manipulate the traffic generated by her application to be misclassified as gaming by the network's \netApp, hence gaining an unfair performance advantage over competitors.
 This could be achieved by subtly altering the size of some packets or delaying specific packets without significantly impacting the overall performance of her application's traffic.
 In the latter case, a malicious or compromised router in-path can increase the volume of traffic routed through the fast but low-bandwidth path by subtly altering the non-real-time traffic to cause the \netApp to misclassify it as real-time.
 These perturbations would result in congestion in the low-bandwidth path, leading to delays or even downtime for actual real-time traffic, which is vital for the network's profitability.
-The attacker cannot inject packets because that would be detectable from the application perspective, but she can delay packets.